czhangy/UCLA-Core/Upper-Divs/CS-131/Homeworks/Project/notes.md

 - Compare overall approach of `asyncio` to Node.js
 - Focus on:
   - How easy is it to write asyncio-based programs that run and exploit server herds?
-  - What are the performance implications of using asyncio?
+  - What are the performance implications of using `asyncio`?
   - How important is it to rely on asyncio features of Python 3.9 or later, such as `asyncio.run` and `python -m asyncio`, or is it easy to get by with older versions of Python?
 - LaTeX styling
 - 5 pages maximum